-This report including the opinion has been prepared solely for the shareholders of the ICAV in accordance with the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2019, as amended (the "UCITS Regulations") and for no other purpose.
+This report including the opinion has been prepared for and solely for the shareholders in the ICAV as a body, in accordance with the UCITS Regulations, as amended and for no other purpose.
 We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whom this report is shown.